INRIA/mooc-accessibility-api/README.md

 pipenv install --dev
 ```

-ElasticSearch is required in order to save records.
-The application will run if no ElasticSearch server can be found, but it will simply output errors.
+The application assumes ElasticSearch is used to save records.
+If no ElasticSearch server can be found, it will just output errors and return `500` errors.

-Simplest installation requires Docker.
+Most straightforward installation requires Docker.
 Just `cd` into the application directory and run `docker-compose up`.
 This will start an ElasticSearch server (on `localhost:9200`) and a Kibana instance (on `localhost:5601`) to visualize events.

 ### Linting